 We did a city tour today and visited The National Museum where we saw a replica of Lucy and many artifacts.

-It is also the celebrated final resting place of Emperor Haile Selassie and his wife Empress Menen Asfaw.
+Holy Trinity Church is also the celebrated final resting place of Emperor Haile Selassie and his wife, Empress Menen Asfaw.

 There were many people praying in the church.